Sarthak21052005/Pre-Placement-Platform/README.md

 ## 📌 Project Overview

 The **Pre-Placement Platform** is a full-stack web application designed to centralize placement preparation.
-Students can practice **company-specific coding questions, track progress, and prepare efficiently — all in one place**.
+Students can practice **company-specific coding questions, track performance, and visualize progress — all in one place**.

 ---

 ## 🎯 Project Vision

 * Single platform for placement preparation
-* Company-wise question practice
+* Company-wise + Topic-wise practice
-* Track user performance and attempts
+* Track user performance with analytics
-* Admin-controlled question management
+* Eliminate duplicate effort (LeetCode-style tracking)
 * (Future) AI-driven recommendations

 ---